Domestic Violence – Don’t be a Victim

 There are clearly many forms of domestic abuse.
 Men, women, and children are suffering each day from the terror and intimidation tactics of abusers.

 Hassett Family Law has over 20 years of experience, exclusively in Family Law, to protect you and your family.
-Please call 858 353-8853 for a free consultation.
+Please call 858 353-8853 for a complimentary consultation.